 “I think a lot of these kids need good mentors, people who can help them overcome their fears and really look at a way to help them relate math to everyday life,” Daily said.

 Daily said she considers her best asset in the classroom to be her ability to get students engaged in active learning.
 Her student teaching experiences while an IUPUI student were extremely helpful in forming how she plans to approach her own classroom once out of college, she said.

 “I plan to be honest with students about math and tell them, ‘Some of this stuff you will never use again, but it’s important to remember that math is more than just memorizing formulas,’” she said.

-“That’s one of the key lessons I’ve learned from my great instructors at IUPIU—that learning math really is about training your brain to think about problem solving in a logical way,” Daily added.
+“That’s one of the key lessons I’ve learned from my great instructors at IUPUI—that learning math really is about training your brain to think about problem solving in a logical way,” Daily added.
 “Math brings you logically to conclusions for problems, and that’s what really gives me energy in this subject.
 It’s what I love.”

 Daily considers herself part of a new, progressive generation of math teachers entering the field.
 Learning the applications of math and its versatility are just as important as learning formulas and theories, she said.
 Students who first understand the uses of math outside of the classroom have a better chance at success while in the classroom, she said.

 Daily also serves as the president of the IUPUI Math Club.
 She sees her leadership role with the club as important in recruiting future math teachers and helping students to “see the fun side of math.”